 GAP - Work Experience

-GAP is a fresh take on work experience, West Herts College has teamed up with local employers to give you vital, first-hand experience helping towards securing a job once you have finished your studies.
+GAP is a fresh take on work experience, West Herts College has teamed up with local employers to give vital, first-hand experience helping towards securing a job once students have finished their studies.

 Why is GAP important?

-Furthering your education after your GCSEs is important for helping you develop the skills needed for your eventual chosen career path.
+Further education after GCSEs is important for helping students develop the skills needed for an eventual chosen career path.
 However, today’s job market is an incredibly competitive one and employers are looking for more than just a qualification, they are looking for confident people with experience of a working environment.
-Through GAP you’ll get a massive boost to your CV which will be key when it comes to finding that first job!
+Through GAP our students get a massive boost to their CV which will be key when it comes to finding that first job!

 How does it work?

-At West Herts College we’re proud of the relationships we’ve built with reputable employers, who are looking to help develop young people by giving you the opportunity to learn new skills.
-All of our students have access to our GAP website, which lists our full range of opportunities, giving you plenty of choice to develop your skills.
-Work experience should be an adventure wherever you go and we’re here to help you get as much as possible out of your time.
+At West Herts College we’re proud of the relationships we’ve built with reputable employers, who are looking to help develop young people by giving our students the opportunity to learn new skills.
+All of our students have access to our GAP website, which lists our full range of opportunities, giving everyone plenty of choice to develop their skills and core competencies.
+Work experience should be an adventure wherever you go and we’re here to help our students get as much as possible out of their time.

 What do our students think of GAP?

-Your first job can be slightly daunting, but thanks to GAP you’ll be confident in knowing what the exactly what the working world is like.
+A first job can be slightly daunting, but thanks to GAP young people can be confident in knowing exactly what the working world is like.
 Don’t take our word for it, here’s what our students think: